 While sciatica can be very painful, the good news is that sciatica settles down in the majority of cases – within 3 months.

-Like many inflammatory problems, sciatica may benefit from anti-inflammatory medication, gentle relaxed movement exercises and maintaining physical activity.
+Like many inflammatory problems, sciatica may benefit from anti-inflammatory medication, steroid injections, gentle relaxed movement exercises and maintaining gentle and progressive physical activity.

 Our physiotherapists at Body Logic Physiotherapy can examine you and determine if you need medical attention or not.
 They can guide you through a gradual rehabilitation process and provide you with specific strategies to get you back to on track.
 A prevention program once the pain has settled is key, as recurrence is common.